Silicon Valley Bank’s collapse differs from our last financial crisis - NewsBreak

 Sheila Bair, former chair of the FDIC when Washington Mutual collapsed, said that if the Fed chose to pause its interest rate hikes, the decision would have a “settling effect” on the markets.

-Correction: A previous version of this story misstated the amount of funds that would be covered by the federal government for Silicon Valley Bank and Signature Bank depositors.

-The post Silicon Valley Bank’s collapse differs from our last financial crisis appeared first on Kansas Reflector .
+The post Silicon Valley Bank’s collapse differs from our last financial crisis appeared first on Colorado Newsline .

 Comments / 0

-Note: Editor’s note : A previous version of this story misstated the amount of funds that would be covered by the federal government for Silicon Valley Bank and Signature Bank depositors.